Manage Incidents

 1. Navigate to Service Management > Incident.

-3. Select Manage Incidents and the following list page is displayed
+3. Select Manage Incidents and the following list page is displayed.

 Manage Incidents List